expo/expo/docs/pages/versions/unversioned/sdk/device.md

 * `Device.productName: string` (Android only)

   The device's overall product name chosen by the device implementer containing the development name or code name of the device.
+Corresponds to [`Build.PRODUCT`](https://developer.android.com/reference/android/os/Build#PRODUCT).

   - Android: e.g., `"kminiltexx"`